kubernetes-sigs/cluster-api-provider-azure/README.md

 - Open a [feature request][feature_request].
-- Remember users might be searching for your issue in the future, so please give it a meaningful title to helps others.
+- Remember users might be searching for your issue in the future, so please give it a meaningful title to help others.
 - Clearly define the use case, using concrete examples.
 EG: I type `this` and cluster-api-provider-azure does `that`.
 - Some of our larger features will require some design.
 If you would like to